-They're available in a wide variety of pack sizes, from 12 to 120.
-And they make a perfect couple with Faber-Castell's Albrecht Durer Watercolour Pencils, which are among the best watercolour pencils available today.
+These excellent coloured pencils are available in a wide variety of pack sizes, from 12 to 120.
+They also make a perfect couple with Faber-Castell's Albrecht Durer Watercolour Pencils, which are among some of the best watercolour pencils available today and worth buying.

-These pencils are available in a large variety of box sizes, from six to 72.
-They're also available in a presentation box, making them ideal for giving as a gift.
+These pencils are available in a large variety of box sizes too, from six to 72, which offers a degree of choice.
+They're also available in a presentation box, making them ideal for a special gift.

 Looking for reliable pencils that you can use day-in, day, out?
 Then the Shuttle Art Soft Core Color Pencil Set offers excellent value.

 These round pencils are made premium quality wood for ease of sharpening, making them great for regular, everyday use.
 A thick 3mm break-resistant core provides durability.
 Even though they're budget-priced, they usefully feature colour names and numbers on the side.